-the Medicaid agency or the operating g agency (if applicable).
+the Medicaid agency or the operating a agency (if applicable).

 Service Type:

 Statutory Service

 Service:

 Homemaker

 Alternate Service Title (if any):

 Category 1: Sub-Category 1:

 08 Home-Based Services 08050 homemaker

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-ervice Definition (Scope):
+Service Definition (Scope):

 Category 4: Sub-Category 4:

-The purpose of homemaker services is to complete environmental tasks that a participant with a disability is not able to complete in order to maintain that participant's home such as housework, meal preparation, laundry, shopping, communication, and managing money.
+environmental tasks that a participant with a disability is not able ome such as housework, meal preparation, laundry, shopping,

 Homemaker service is offered to participants living alone or living with an individual that is incapacitated and unable to perform the homemaking tasks.
 If the participant lives with a capable person or provider and requests this service, the assessment must identify why the capable person or provider cannot perform the task.
-Prior approval from the DD Division is required.
+Prior approval from the DD Section is required.